wu1meng2/DevNotes/C++/Design_Patterns/Intro.md

-Design Patterns
+# Design Patterns

-Elements of reusable object-oriented software
+## Object-oriented design
 OOD is based on objects to encapsulate data and behavior, it uses _sub-typing_ and _object composition_ to compose functionality into more complex ones.

-# Reusing functionality
+## Reusing functionality

-## Sub-typing & subclassing & inheritance & polymorphism & "is-a" relation
+### Sub-typing & subclassing & inheritance & polymorphism & "is-a" relation
 In OOD, the term `polymorphism` is commonly used to refer solely to `subtype polymorphism`, while the techniques of parametric polymorphism would be considered `generic programming`.

 **White-box reuse**: With inheritance, the internals of parent classes are often visible to subclasses.